gatsbyjs/gatsby/docs/docs/how-to/plugins-and-themes/adding-gatsby-image-support.md

 ### Add the resolver

 You should register the resolver using the [`createResolvers` API hook](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-node/#createResolvers). `gatsby-plugin-image/graphql-utils` includes an optional utility function to help with this.
-It registers the resolver with all of the base arguments needed to create the image data, such as width, aspect ratio, layout and background color.
+It registers the resolver with all the base arguments needed to create the image data, such as width, aspect ratio, layout and background color.
 These are defined with comprehensive descriptions that are visible when your users are building queries in GraphiQL.

 You can pass additional arguments supported by your plugin, for example, image options such as quality.
 However, if you want complete control over the resolver args, then you will want to create it yourself from scratch.
 We recommend keeping the args similar to the default, as this is what users will be expecting, and it means you benefit from the plugin documentation.
 At a minimum, you should always expose `layout`, `width` and `height` as args.